135+ Medical School Interview Questions & Answers

 135. I see that you have had a research experience in college.
 What have you learned about that process?”

 Despite the wide range of questions, all schools want to know about your personal and educational background, motivations, cultural competence, ethics, communication, and critical thinking skills.
+Preparing for interview questions in the medical field is essential to demonstrate your readiness and suitability for the profession.

 Access 100+ More Medical School Interview Questions Here